 The binomial test is typically used to provide statistical significance for the identification of allele-specific SNVs.
-However, previous studies have observed a deviation from the binomial distribution in read count distributions in ChIP-seq and RNA-seq datasets, which in turn results in broader allelic ratio distributions, i.e. overdispersed 6.31-33 The beta-binomial test introduces additional parameters to account for overdispersion.
+However, previous studies have observed a deviation from the binomial distribution in read count distributions in ChIP-seq and RNA-seq datasets, which in turn results in broader allelic ratio distributions, i.e. overdispersed.
+6,31-33 The beta-binomial test introduces additional parameters to account for overdispersion.
 Datasets with low overdispersion give very similar results between binomial and beta-binomial tests (Figure 2A).
 The binomial test tends to overestimate the number of detected allele-specific SNVs in datasets with higher overdispersion, giving rise to more false positives (Figure 2B).
-In addition to accounting for the overdispersion in the statistical inference of allele-specific SNVs, we propose the use of the overdispersion parameter, ρ, as a means of quality control for flagging datasets that are very different in the spread of the null allelic ratio distributions.
+In addition to accounting for the overdispersion in the statistical inference of allele-specific SNVs, we propose the use of the overdispersion parameter, ρ , as a means of quality control for flagging datasets that are very different in the spread of the null allelic ratio distributions.
 This is because high overdispersion can in fact also serve as a strong indicator for potential issues in the datasets, such as uneven and/or sparse read coverage.
 Hence, while overdispersion could be a biological consequence of allele-specific behavior, we typically assume that allelic ratios of most loci are balanced.
 The removal of 'outlier' datasets then facilitates the process of homogenizing and harmonizing the datasets.
+Consequently, we propose the utility of overdispersion as both a means of dataset quality control and allele-specific SNV detection in a beta-binomial test.